Bond Passes with Overwhelming Majority

 The new elementary school at 31st and Hardy Avenue will have a capacity of 450-500 students.
 This will ease overcrowding and eliminate all mobile trailers at the elementary level.

-At Truman High School, the bond would pay for a new entry and exterior upgrades, addressing safety concerns and modernizing the building exterior.
-Four additional classrooms would be added, moving four math classrooms out of the mobile trailers and into the school.
-At Truman, the bond would expand and remodel the lunchroom, remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.
+At Truman High School, the bond will pay for a new entry and exterior upgrades, addressing safety concerns and modernizing the building exterior.
+Four additional classrooms will be added, moving four math classrooms out of the mobile trailers and into the school.
+At Truman, the bond will expand and remodel the lunchroom, remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.

-At Van Horn High School, the bond would pay for instructional space for our Culinary Pathway, with five commercial kitchens to be used by students from all three high schools.
-A new competition gym would be added with locker rooms, concession stands and a mezzanine for wrestling and seating.
-At Van Horn, the bond would add a metals classroom, wood shop, remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.
+At Van Horn High School, the bond will pay for instructional space for our Culinary Pathway, adding five commercial kitchens to be used by students from all three high schools.
+A new competition gym will be added with locker rooms, concession stands and a mezzanine for wrestling and seating.
+At Van Horn, the bond will add a metals classroom, wood shop, remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.

-At William Chrisman High School, the bond would pay for four additional classrooms, including two Cisco computer networking rooms for the Academies.
-A weight room would be added, allowing the wrestling room to move to the existing weight room.
-At Chrisman, the bond would remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.
-Here is an informational video about the bond projects.
+At William Chrisman High School, the bond will pay for four additional classrooms, including two Cisco computer networking rooms for the Academies.
+A weight room will be added, allowing the wrestling room to move to the existing weight room.
+At Chrisman, the bond will remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.

-You can also see what the projects would look like in these renderings.
+You can see what the projects would look like in these renderings.